 This is an incredibly effective option for anyone who sells a product that aligns with any of the above events.

-So, if you sell furniture, targeting to those who are about to or recently moved would be a great way to get your product in front of a qualified audience.
+So, if you sell furniture, targeting to those who are about to or have recently moved would be a great way to get your product in front of an interested, qualified audience.

 To drill down even further, you can layer other targeting options on top of the life event to further target by age, marital status, income level, location, etc.

 Another new feature you’ll want to try in your e-commerce strategy is In-Market Audiences.

 This is a way to target prospects that have shown interest in a product you’re selling based on their browsing behavior.

 So, if you sell televisions, you could target users who have recently been browsing TV’s on various sites across the web.

 This is a way to target people who are already towards the top of the sales funnel, and therefore have a much higher chance of actually making a purchase.

 With all of these different ad options available for your e-commerce strategy, businesses are now able to target users at all stages of the buying cycle by interest, intent, and action.